Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Experiments and Results

 \section{Experiments and Results}

-\textbf{Hyperparameters: } Our transformer model uses 6 encoder and 6 decoder layers (unless specified otherwise), with 8 heads for multiheaded attention.
+\paragraph{Hyperparameters: } Our transformer model uses 6 encoder and 6 decoder layers (unless specified otherwise), with 8 heads for multiheaded attention.
 Captions are subword-tokenized with a vocab size of 8,300.
 The models are optimized with Adam and an initial learning rate of $3.2e^{-5}$.
 We use mini-batches of size 128, and train for 1M steps.
 The token embedding and filter sizes are both 512.
+We experimented with several values for both frequency thresholding for skeleton words at 20, 50, 100 and k at 2, 4, 8, 16 for top-k selection for multilabel classification model.
+We manually selected the values that optimize the model performance based on manual examination as conducting human evaluations with more hyperparameters is very expensive especially with unreliable automatic metrics.